ifsheldon/ideas_reifying/content/blog/AI-Native-First-Principle/index.en.md

 ## The First Principles of AI

 So, what are the first principles of AI?
-I believe it's "information volume," which refers not only to the amount of information but also to its quality and the fidelity of its transmission and conversion.
+I believe it's "information volume", which refers not only to the amount of information but also to its quality and the fidelity of its transmission and conversion.

 Those familiar with NLP and CV in deep learning should already be quite acquainted with the concept of "information volume," but I still want to reiterate some rules of thumb derived from DL practices: